 7. A simple host

 WordPress can be easily set up virtually on any web host since it powers approximately 60 percent of the entire web.
 Majority of the hosting plans include single-click installation for the CMS or come with it pre-installed.
 That means customers have full freedom when deciding where to host your WordPress website.
-You can easily find the cheapest or fastest hosting provider, and you can even set up a local installation on your computer for development and testing purposes.
+You can easily find the cheap dedicated server provider, and you can even set up a local installation on your computer for development and testing purposes.

 The mother of Bourn Creative, blogger, speaker and an award-winning designer, Jennifer Bourne, began her relationship with WordPress after a particularly ‘tiring’ interaction with a client whose constant demand was to make immediate content changes to their website late one night.
 The user site was using a CMS, but it was so cumbersome that the client did not want to bother updating it on their own.